 When you are designing a slide with data presentation, indicate clearly how the reader should look at it, where to start and where to follow.

-Use design elements to lead an eye of a reader – using color contrast, font size, or some highlighter shapes – arrow, oval.
-Remember, the natural way for reading the slide is from left to right, from top to bottom (at least in western culture).
-People will tend to read the slide this way unless you show the other way.
+Use design elements to lead an eye of a reader – using color contrast, font size or some highlighter shapes – arrow, oval.
+Remember, natural way for reading the slide is from left to right, from top to bottom (at least in western culture).
+People will tend to read the slide this way, unless you show the the other way.

 Therefore take case your chart objects are aligned for a logical reading flow.
 This will ensure your slide will be easy to read.

-3. Too much data presented on a slide
+3. Too many data presented on a slide

 You may be tempted to show all details of your data analysis, how you got these results, exploring and presenting many data nuances.
-However ask yourself: Is this crucial information also for my audience?
-The presentation should focus on the final result of your analysis and explain it properly.
+However ask yourself: Is this a crucial information also for my audience?
+Presentation should focus on the final result of your analysis and explain it properly.

 Imagine there is a limited attention span and people can stay highly focused for a few minutes only.
-How do you want to spend those precious minutes of their time?
+How to do want to spend those precious minutes of their time?

 Think twice, whether you need to present all details that led to your final data analysis outcomes.
 Does the audience need to hear it all?
 Maybe some parts can be put into appendix materials only?

-It’s a good idea to enrich a graph with colors, icons or another additional element.
+It’s good idea to enrich a graph with colors, icons or other additional element.
 However, each element should have a function.
 It should add value and not be a mere decoration.

-This is another frequent trap in data visualization – having a graph visualization with too many additional elements.
-Or using fancy graphs that are not intuitive to understand – this may be the case of 3D bar charts, or radial charts overuse instead of simple bar chart, if your audience is not used to such charts.
+This is another frequent trap in data visualization – having a graph visual with too many too many additional elements.
+Or using fancy graphs that are not intuitive to understand – this maybe the case of 3D bar charts, or radial charts overuse instead of simple bar chart, if your audience is not used to such charts.

 Reading data should not be a quest for a reader.